• Skip to main content

 A recent study shows physicians spend 49% of their time working in an EHR or doing other desk work, meaning that for every one hour a doctor spends with patients they spend two doing EHR and other desk work.

-While this has a negative impact on patient and the provider experience on a typical day, it can become even more burdensome when a new set of standards is released and physicians must update their systems to comply.
+While this has a negative impact on the patient and provider experience on a typical day, it can become even more burdensome when a new set of standards is released and physicians must update their systems to comply.
 To avoid wasting time, make sure your system is set up for efficiency from day one.

 #4.
 Safety & Liability in Documentation

 Your EHR is only as good as your practices.
 If your documentation is poor or unreliable, it poses a threat to the quality of care being provided.
-That is considered as one of the EHR sins.
+That is considered one of the EHR sins.

 #5.
-Allowing too Many Options to Navigate
+Allowing Too Many Options to Navigate

 #6.
 Training